Exact controllability to nonnegative trajectory for a chemotaxis system: Abstract

 \section{Abstract}

 This paper studies the controllability for a Keller-Segel type chemotaxis model with singular sensitivity.
 Based on the Hopf-Cole transformation, a nonlinear parabolic system, which has first-order couplings, and the coupling coefficients are functions that depend on both time and space variables, is derived.
-Then, the controllability results are proved by a new global Carleman estimate for general coupled parabolic equations allowed to contain a convective term.
+Then, the controllability result is proved by a new global Carleman estimate for general coupled parabolic equations allowed to contain a convective term.
 Also, the global existence of nonnegative solution for the chemotaxis system is discussed.
-Furthermore, we found that different boundary conditions have a great influence on the results of controllability.

 {\bf Key Words. } Exact controllability, chemotaxis, nonnegative trajectory, Carleman estimate

 {\bf Mathematics Subject Classification (2020).} 35K55, 93B05